schmoelder/diss/doc/03_methods_software_design/03_documentation.md

 **Parameters**

-Description of the function arguments, keywords and their respective types.
+Description of the function arguments, keywords and their semantic meaning.
+When type annotations are present in the function signature (see {numref}`type_annotations`), the type does not need to be repeated here.

 ```
 Parameters
 ----------
-x : type
+x
     Description of parameter `x`.
 y
-    Description of parameter `y` (with type not specified).
+    Description of parameter `y`.

 ```